Introduction and bio

 …that I write.

-I have two promising side-projects that are actively developed.
-Hopefully, they will start earning money for me.
+I have three promising side-projects that are actively developed.
+Hopefully, they all will start earning money for me.

 The hard but also interesting and very gratifying thing about working on side-projects is that I have to wear different hats.
 There are days when I have to be a marketer, designer, FE-dev, backend dev. and OPS.
 Where the „manager hat” tries to prioritize everything.